Why Putin is world's most powerful man

 - Putin understands the vulnerabilities of free societies, Zakaria says

 Fareed Zakaria is host of CNN's "Fareed Zakaria GPS."
-This article is adapted from the conclusion of "The Most Powerful Man in the World," which airs Monday at 9 p.m.
+This article is adapted from the conclusion of "The Most Powerful Man in the World," which re-airs Sunday, March 25, at 10 a.m.
 ET on CNN.
 The views expressed in this commentary are those of the author.

 (CNN)In my latest documentary, we describe Russian President Vladimir Putin as the most powerful man in the world.
 But why?
 After all, the United States -- and China, for that matter -- are more powerful countries than Russia.